Miceal F Vaughan

 Class assignments and grading

-Requirements for the course will include frequent short writing assignments and at least two longer papers.
-We will read and discuss some other, short texts (biblical parables and lyric poems), as well as some critical and theoretical materials, but the main readings for the course will consist of the following books (read, probably, in this order):
+Requirements for the course will include a number of short writing assignments and two longer (4-5pp.) papers.
+The main readings for the course will consist of the following books (read, probably, in this order):

 Grades for the course will be based on your performance in the following four categories, weighted according to the approximate percentages given: